-MATHEMATICS - WORKING TOWARDS YEAR 10, 5.3
+MATHEMATICS - WORKING TOWARDS YEAR 10, Advanced

-Pre/Co-Requisites: Completion of Year 9, 5.3
+Pre/Co-Requisites: Completion of Year 9, Advanced

-Course Description: This course includes all the content of the 5.2 and 5.1 strands as well as providing extension in each topic.
+Course Description: This course includes all the content of the Stage 5 Paths outcome groups and Core outcome groups as well as providing extension in each topic.
 Each topic is studied at a high level and extended to incorporate more difficult and theoretical concepts.
 Additional content is also covered.
 The course is designed to prepare students for studying Advanced and Extension Mathematics in senior years.
 Students completing this course will work at a faster rate and be expected to complete more content than those completing either of the other streams.
 This course has the same content strands as the Stage 4 course as well as the process strand of Working Mathematically.
-This strand is embedded in each of the other strands - Number and Algebra, Measurement and Geometry & Statistics and Probability.

 Placement in this course is determined by student assessment performance and discretion of teaching staff.